How to write Outlook COM add-in / plugin in VB.NET, C#, C++.

 End Sub

-Step 17.
-Running the Outlook COM add-in
+Step 16.
+Running Outlook add-in

 The add-in is run in the Outlook Explorer window